Majors: CRJ & SOC with a MINOR in Spanish

 2019 Study Abroad: CUBA

 Coming from a culture where Spanish was already my first language, many people frequently asked me “why take Spanish as a minor?”
 Many thought it was because it was an “Easy A”.
-Let me tell you there is nothing easy about the Spanish curriculum at Canisius College.
+Let me tell you there is nothing easy about the Spanish curriculum at Canisius University.
 The professors in the department challenged me greatly.
 For me, the Department of Modern Languages, Literatures, and Cultures helped me reconnect with my culture/heritage in a campus where that was basically nonexistent.

 In general, reconnecting with my culture, through classes, service learning, dual immersion, field trips, and study abroad (Cuba!), allowed me to move past my fears of what my community would think about me being a gay Hispanic man.
 I learned so much about how horribly both the Latinx/Hispanic and the LGBTQ community are treated and how many are fighting for their rights.
 Having professors who are dedicated to both Latinx and LGBTQ rights was very important for my own validation.
 In those moments, hiding didn’t seem to be an option I was okay with anymore.